AviatrixSystems/Docs/HowTos/FAQ.rst

 parameters to enable forwarding of controller syslog events and all gateways syslog and auth log to a Logstash server.

-SUMO Logic, Splunk and rSyslog are also supported.
+SUMO Logic, Splunk, DataDog and rSyslog are also supported.

 **Q2: What are the monitoring capabilities?**